-- 3.10 PPG states that the area selected for the assessment should be the housing market area (HMA).
+- 3.11 PPG states that the area selected for the assessment should be the housing market area (HMA).
 Discussions on the Areas of Assessment for housing land requirements were carried out through the first GMSF consultation.
 The Options Paper concluded that, given the complex functioning of housing and labour markets within GM, the issues of district identity, and the availability of population and household projection data, it was considered that the most appropriate unit of analysis below GM was the individual districts.
 These were subsequently used as the areas of assessment for the October 2016 draft GMSF.
-Therefore the area of geographical assessment for the SHLAA which equates to the Housing Market Area is the Oldham Borough boundary (apart from those parts of the Borough that fall under the responsibility of the Peak District National Park Planning Authority). - 3.11 As stated, the council is working collaboratively with the GMCA and the other nine GM districts to ensure that, whilst each authority will undertake their own SHLAA, the broad approach is consistent and will be used to inform the GMSF. - 3.12 This report updates the 2019 SHLAA, published in December 2019.
-The baseline for this assessment is 1st April 2020.
-It provides the five year land supply position covering the period between 1st April 2020 and 31st March 2025, and also identifies the potential supply for the medium (years 6 to 10) and longer term (11 years plus).
+Therefore the area of geographical assessment for the SHLAA which equates to the Housing Market Area is the Oldham Borough boundary (apart from those parts of the Borough that fall under the responsibility of the Peak District National Park Planning Authority). - 3.12 As stated, the council is working collaboratively with the GMCA and the other eight GM districts to ensure that, whilst each authority will undertake their own SHLAA, the broad approach is consistent and will be used to inform PfE.

+3.13 This report updates the 2020 SHLAA, published in January 2021.
+The baseline for this assessment is 1 April 2021.
+It provides the five year land supply position covering the period between 1 April 2021 and 31 March 2026, and also identifies the potential supply for the medium (years 6 to 10) and longer term (11 years plus).